Czech Saazer

 Characteristics

-This variety was bred at Huell and was released in 2012.
+This variety was bred at Huell and was released 2012.
 It is one of the varieties which were bred in response to demand from the craft beer industry and its desire for bold tastes and differentiating flavours.
-It delivers a pleasant fruitiness and very distinctive tangerine and citrusy notes.
+It offers a bouquet of white muscatel and also mango, gooseberry and grapefruit aroma notes.

 Characteristics